-All 4 This is the saving action - this is what we celebrate at Easter - After the Ascension He told the Apostles to wait and pray.
-They did for 9 days, on the 10th day was Pentecost.
+All 4 together - This is the Saving Action - this is what we celebrate at Easter - After the Ascension He told the Apostles to wait and pray.
+They did for 9 days, on the 10th day was Pentecost, when He promised to send the Holy Spirit.
 This is why we celebrate Easter for 50 days.
-This is where the idea of a novena comes from, the 9 days of prayer.
+This is where the idea of a Catholic novena comes from, the 9 days of prayer.
 These four events are the one event known as the Paschal Mystery.
-Paschal means Sacrifice.

-Four things He accomplished in the act of Salvation:
+[slide] Four things He accomplished in the act of Salvation: